By Globalization Partners

 - Technology Supervision Bureau

-- State Administration
+- The State Administration of Foreign Exchange

 What is the procedure for establishing a WFOE?